Help Limit Dock Construction

 Definition of "Conservation Easement"

-According to Florida Statutes, Title Xl, Chapter 704, a “conservation easement” means a right or interest in real property which is appropriate to retaining land or water areas predominantly in their natural, scenic, open, agricultural, or wooded condition; retaining such areas as suitable habitat for fish, plants, or wildlife; ...” and it “prohibits or limits all or any of 8 things.
+According to Florida Statutes, Title Xl, Chapter 704.06, a “conservation easement” means a right or interest in real property which is appropriate to retaining land or water areas predominantly in their natural, scenic, open, agricultural, or wooded condition; retaining such areas as suitable habitat for fish, plants, or wildlife; ...” and it “prohibits or limits all or any of 8 things.
 One of these 8 is: f) Activities detrimental to drainage, flood control, water conservation, erosion, soil conservation, or fish and wildlife habitat preservation.
 Building a large marina adjacent to a conservation easement will definitely increase erosion and destroy fish and wildlife habitat.

-Background Information on the Manatee Protection Plan
+Background Information about the Manatee Protection Plan

 The management and protection plans for the West Indian Manatee in Collier County are set forth in section 5.05.02 of the Land Development Code, titled “Marinas.”
 Section C of 5.05.02 describes a rating system established to evaluate proposed marina facilities.
 The purpose of the marina site rating system is to help determine the maximum wet slip densities in order to improve existing Manatee protection.
 The marina site rating system gives a ranking based on three criteria: water depth, native marine habitat, and manatee abundance.
 In evaluating a parcel for a potential boat facility, a minimum sphere of influence for the boat traffic must be designated.

 “A protected ranking is given to a site where: there is adequate water depth and access, but there is an impact to native marine habitat and there is an impact to a high manatee use area; there is not adequate water depth, there is impact to or destruction of native marine habitat, and there is impact to a high manatee use area; there is not adequate water depth, no impact to marine habitat, but there is impact to a high manatee use area; or there is not adequate depth, there is impact to marine habitat, and no impact to a high manatee use area.”
-The Dunes Docks marina will be built in shallow water that will have to be dredged.
-In the process of dredging and construction, there will be loss of native marine habitat.
+The Dunes Docks marina would be built in shallow water that would have to be dredged.
+In the process of dredging and construction, there would be loss of native marine habitat.
 Doesn't this qualify this area as having a "protected ranking?"

 _______________________________________